 #Because his father was in the army, Apala said she had to prepare for it with zeal. #She used to spend a lot of time with her father getting information about the army and understanding things about it.

-#Apart from that, her mother Alpana Mishra, a Hindi storey writer and a professor of Hindi at Delhi University, assisted her in learning literature.
+#Apart from that, her mother Alpana Mishra, a Hindi story writer and a professor of Hindi at Delhi University assisted her in learning literature.